holokit/touching-hologram/README.md

 The HoloKit tutorial aims to provide a series of engaging and hands-on courses, gradually exploring the AR development process and related technologies on the Unity platform.
 It also guides users on how to utilize the HoloKit SDK effectively.

 ### Link

+In the following linked article, we build this application step by step from scratch.
+If you have the need to learn or reference, please visit:

 https://app.gitbook.com/o/mR4uhYDvPFKgusOgXgy0/s/GgGuLHKzjNAAsbVXzyoG/for-creators/tutorials-and-case-studies/tutorial-1-use-hand-tracking-for-interacting-with-holograms